Angeltheesoto/Links_App/client/README.md

 # Things to work on:

-1. Encrypt user password in backend.
+1. Encrypt user password in backend. - This might not be necessary because the users password is not shown.
-2. Add a search bar to search for users
+2. fix searchbar and logout button styling for mobile view.